wagtail/wagtail/docs/extending/rich_text_internals.md

 It is possible to create your own rich text editor implementation.
 At minimum, a rich text editor is a Django **_class_ django.forms.Widget** subclass whose constructor accepts an `options` keyword argument (a dictionary of editor-specific configuration options sourced from the `OPTIONS` field in `WAGTAILADMIN_RICH_TEXT_EDITORS`), and which consumes and produces string data in the HTML-like format described above.

 Typically, a rich text widget also receives a `features` list, passed from either `RichTextField` / `RichTextBlock` or the `features` option in `WAGTAILADMIN_RICH_TEXT_EDITORS`, which defines the features available in that instance of the editor (see [rich text features](rich_text_features)).
-To opt in to supporting features, set the attribute `accepts_features = True` on your widget class; the widget constructor will then receive the feature list as a keyword argument `features`.
+To opt into supporting features, set the attribute `accepts_features = True` on your widget class; the widget constructor will then receive the feature list as a keyword argument `features`.

 There is a standard set of recognised feature identifiers as listed under [rich text features](rich_text_features), but this is not a definitive list; feature identifiers are only defined by convention, and it is up to each editor widget to determine which features it will recognise, and adapt its behaviour accordingly.
 Individual editor widgets might implement fewer or more features than the default set, either as built-in functionality or through a plugin mechanism if the editor widget has one.